 7. Unsecured Debts

-If you simply don’t have enough money to meet your monthly obligations, you should communicate promptly with your creditors to explain the situation and request some assistance.
+If you simply don’t have enough money to meet your monthly obligations, you should contact your creditors to explain the situation and request some assistance.
 These accounts may include credit card bills, doctor and hospital bills, or other merchant accounts.
 Explain that your financial situation is preventing you from making the payments, and you are working towards a solution.
-You don’t have any collateral tied to these loans, so you are not in danger of losing property.
-But, these creditors do expect to be paid back.
-They will be very persistent to get their payments.
-And that can be stressful for you.
+You don’t have any collateral tied to these loans, so you are not in danger of losing property, but these creditors do expect to be paid back.